shivannis/xandr-docs-public/xandr-docs/supply-partners/bid-request.md

 ---
 title: Supply Partners - Bid Request
-description: In this article, learn about a bid request and their JSON fields, the placement mapping sequence, and examples to help you understand better. ms.custom: supply-partners ms.date: 10/28/2023
+description: Learn about a bid request, their JSON fields, the placement mapping sequence, and examples to help you understand better. ms.custom: supply-partners ms.date: 10/28/2023
 ---